 This bathroom introduces terrazzo flooring, a traditional material that's reemerged as modern.
 Designer Sarah Sherman Samuel created a geometric pattern on the floor that would pair well with the green tiles, and its gold grout matches the surrounding fixtures.

 If you're dealing with a small space, opt for glass shower doors, which offer the illusion of a bigger bathroom.

 Opt for a striking overhead light fixture and task lighting in a complementary shape.
 We like how the angular overhead fixture's lampshades match the vanity's task lighting shades, and that the gold-finished hardware glams up the overall feel of this bathroom.

 Use Natural Materials

-Designer Sarah Sherman Samuel nails the modern bathroom look in this space, thanks to the gold accents and detailed tiling, but also because of the wood details.
+Designer Sarah Samuel nails the modern bathroom look in this space, thanks to gold accents and detailed tiling, as well as wood details.
 Convenience also comes into play when using a ladder as towel storage, and the floating vanity is also stunning proof of form and function.